-A Plaid Cymru Government will not leave any region of Wales behind.
-Prosperity Wales, our new all-Wales economic development agency, will be charged with overseeing development strategies for Clwyd, Powys, Swansea Bay and the South-East.
+A Plaid Cymru Government would not leave any region of Wales behind.
+Prosperity Wales, our new all-Wales economic development agency, would be charged with overseeing development strategies for Clwyd, Powys, Swansea Bay and the South-East.

 Considerations for the development of these regions include:

 - Its core economic role and identity is manufacturing, moving into green technology.
 It should become seen as a ‘Workshop of Wales’, with key anchor firms such as Airbus.

 - Wrexham will become the financial capital of Wales, plus developing as a film and television cultural hub, linking Glyndwr University, Creative Wales, the British Film Commission, and the county council.

 - Just like their counterparts in Arfor, towns like Wrexham, Ruthin, Denbigh and Corwen will be promoted as centres of the Welsh language cultural scene, with a regional focus for a youthful urban experience which is vital for the future of the Welsh language.

 - Developing Mostyn as a deep-water port specialising in offshore energy and tidal lagoon maintenance in the Dee Estuary and Colwyn Bay.

 - It should develop niche industries related to its strong farming culture, adding value with new local processing facilities in Llanidloes and Brecon.
 We will support the creation of a Welsh Wool Research Centre in Newtown to add value through technology and information transfer in the development of new enterprises.

 - Encourage a stronger hospitality and tourism offer linked to Welsh heritage and walking (long distance pathways).